 Foundation Backfill: Backfill placed adjacent to below-grade walls should consist of LVC potential and relatively impervious soils free from organic matter, debris and other objectionable materials.
-The on-site clay and bedrock materials could be suitable for use as wall backfill but may require processing and moisture conditioning prior to placement.
+The on-site lean clay and existing fill materials (exclusive of construction debris) could be suitable for use as wall backfill but may require processing and moisture conditioning prior to placement.
 Imported LVC soils would also be suitable for foundation backfill but should be approved by WSG prior to use.
 WSG recommends foundation backfill soils be uniformly placed in maximum 9-inch loose lifts, moisture conditioned to within +/-2 percent of optimum moisture content and compacted to at least 95 percent of the maximum standard Proctor dry density (ASTM D698) for imported LVC soils.